WFU-HPC/deac-docs/source/cluster-sla.rst

 Example SU Purchase
 ===================

-Below are four examples of Service Unit requests and/or chargebacks.
-For any chargeback, indirect fees are included in the applied SSU Rate.
-For any contribution or chargeback, even if Compute SSUs are not factored, the Applicable Compute SSU rate is used for the overall SSU to SU conversion.
+Below are four examples of Service Unit requests for Contribution and/or Chargeback.
+For any case, the Internal or External rate is applied accordingly, depending on the category of User.
+For any Contribution or Chargeback, even if Compute SSUs are not factored, the Applicable Compute SSU rate is used for the overall SSU to SU conversion.

 .. _sec.sla.su.example.compute:

 Compute Request Example
 -----------------------

-A researcher wishes to submit a grant application and factor in the increased computational workload on DEAC.
+A Statistics faculty member (aka "*Internal*" Users) wishes to submit a grant application and factor in the increased computational workload on DEAC.
 They are expected to submit 1,250 simulations over three years, and each simulation will require up to 32 cores and run for approximately 100 hours each.

 * The total amount required to cover the increased computational workload is 4 million SUs.